ArkEcosystem/exchange-json-rpc/README.md

 ### Security Warning for Production

-All calls should be made from the server where JSON-RPC is running at ( i.e., `localhost` or `127.0.0.1` ).
+All calls should be made from the server where JSON-RPC is running at (i.e., `localhost` or `127.0.0.1`).
 The JSON-RPC server should never be publicly accessible.
-If you wish to access ark-rpc from a remote address, you can whitelist the address with `--allow <address>`.
+If you wish to access JSON-RPC server from a remote address, you can whitelist the address with `--allow <address>`.
 Addresses allow you to use wildcards, eg. `192.168.1.*` or `10.0.*.*`.

-If you do want to allow access from all remotes, start ark-rpc with the `--allow-remote` commandline switch.
+If you do want to allow access from all remotes, start the JSON-RPC server with the `--allow-remote` commandline switch.
 This can be dangerous.

 ## Installation